emoacht/DesktopToast/README.md

 ##Contents

- - DesktopToast: The library.
+ - DesktopToast - The library.

- - DesktopToast.Wpf: Sample WPF app to use this library.
+ - DesktopToast.Wpf - Sample WPF app to use this library.

- - DesktopToast.WinForms: Sample WinForms app to use this library.
+ - DesktopToast.WinForms - Sample WinForms app to use this library.

- - DesktopToast.Proxy: Sample console app which acts as proxy to this library.
+ - DesktopToast.Proxy - Sample console app which acts as proxy to this library.
 This app will accept a request in JSON format from standard input, transfer the request to this library and return the result to standard output.

 ##Usage